 Samsung group’s de facto leader Lee Jae-Yong was released on parole on Friday, seven months after he was imprisoned over bribery.

-The vice-chairman of Samsung Electronics offered a public apology, leaving the Seoul Detention Centre in Uiwang, 25 km south of Seoul, where his supporters, as well as protestors, had been waiting for the tycoon to come out.
+The vice-chairman of Samsung Electronics offered a public apology, leaving the Seoul Detention Centre in Uiwang, 25 km south of Seoul, where his supporters and protestors had been waiting for the tycoon to come out.

 “I apologise for causing people great concern,” Lee said, briefly speaking to reporters.
 “I am well aware of those concerns, criticisms and expectations of me.”